+P Handgun Ammunition (.38 Special, 9x19mm, .38 Super and .45 ACP)

 Standard SAAMI specification .38 Special ammunition is loaded to a MAP of 17,000 psi, while .38 Special +P ammunition can be loaded to a MAP of 20,000 psi.
 As you can see, .38 +P ammo is loaded to about 17% higher pressure than standard loads.
 This is a significant, but not dramatic, improvement.
 For comparison, the SAAMI limit for the .357 Magnum (based on a .38 Special case lengthened by 0.135" to prevent chambering in .38 revolvers) is 35,000 psi.

 In 1929, Colt introduced an over-pressure version of their .38 Automatic cartridge in the stronger Model 1911 pistol, which they dubbed the .38 Super Automatic.
-The .38 Super cartridge is dimensionally identical to the .38 Auto, but loaded to higher pressure.
+The .38 Super cartridge is dimensionally identical to the .38 ACP, but loaded to higher pressure.
 The .38 Super Auto achieved a MV of 1280 fps with the same 130 grain bullet.
 For many years it was the most powerful cartridge available in autoloading pistols.
-The .38 Super became moderately popular and remains so today, especially for "practical pistol" competition.
+The .38 Super became moderately popular and remains available today.

 When the +P cartridge designation was adopted in 1974, it was tacked onto the .38 Super, although the long established SAAMI pressure limit for the .38 Super was not changed.
-In this case, the +P designation means in comparison to the older .38 Auto cartridge, which is pointless.
-All .38 Super ammunition has always been loaded to high pressure and clearly headstamped ".38 Super" to avoid confusion with the earlier .38 Auto.
+In this case, the +P designation means "higher pressure than the .38 ACP cartridge."
+All .38 Super ammunition has always been loaded to higher pressure than .38 ACP ammo.

 Modern +P Velocity Comparison